buddyboss/buddyboss-platform/src/bp-help/docs/03-components/09-forum-discussions.md

 Group Forum
 -----------

 Each group can create its own discussion forum.
-Several groups can optionally be attached to the same discussion forum.
-[Learn more about group forums](https://www.buddyboss.com/resources/docs/components/social-groups/#groupdiscussionforum).
+Several groups can optionally be attached to the same discussion forum. [bp_docs_link text="Learn more about group forums" slug="components/social-groups.md" anchors="groupdiscussionforum"].

 Single Forum
 ------------